well-prado/fast-next/README.md

 });

 const projects = await api.get.projects.query();

+// TanStack-style helper
+const stats = await queryClient.fetchQuery("system", "health");
 ```

 Prefer raw paths? `api.routes["/users/:id"].get(...)` is still available.
 Either way this never leaves the process: we fabricate a Fastify `request`/`reply`, run the handler, and return `{ statusCode, headers, body }`.
 Input/output types come from the same Zod schemas you already wrote, and the client advertises the available endpoints automatically.

 ### 5. Showcase in the UI

-`apps/web/app/page.tsx` fetches data through `api.get.user.query` / `api.get.projects.query` so you can see the pattern end-to-end.
+`apps/web/app/page.tsx` fetches data through `api.get.user.query` / `api.get.projects.query` so you can see the pattern end-to-end, and you can batch multiple calls with `queryClient.fetchMany([...])` when needed.

 ---